assembly-101/assembly101-annotations/fine-grained-annotations/README.md

 - - -

-### train.csv / validation.csv
+### train.csv / validation.csv / test.csv
-This csv provides the list of fine-grained action segments with their correponding annotations that are split between training and validation.
+This csv provides the list of fine-grained action segments with their correponding annotations that are split between training, validation and test.
 The columns are:
 | Column name | Type | example | Description |
 |-------------|------|---------|-------------|
 | id | int | 7 | row (segment) index |